vigneshvarma0504/fastapi-calculator/README.md

    - `DOCKERHUB_TOKEN` (a Docker Hub access token with push rights)

 After those are set, the workflow will log in and push the built image to Docker Hub.

+### Docker Hub placeholder

+This repository's CI is configured to push an image to Docker Hub when `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` are set in GitHub Actions secrets.
+Replace the placeholder below with your actual Docker Hub repo when you enable CI pushes:

+`DOCKER_HUB_REPO = your-dockerhub-username/fastapi-calculator`

 ## Troubleshooting CI Docker push errors